a-llison-lau/a-llison-lau.github.io/index.md

 ---

 When I am not sitting in front of the computer, I enjoy the outdoors, or reading, or watching Netflix/YouTube.
 I'm passionate about learning.
 I love marine animals, especially marine mammals and octopuses.
 I have worked on various tasks, from 3D modeling to machining to video editing.
 One thing I've come to realize is that learning is never wasted!
+Most recently, I am interested in the book: [Origami design secrets : mathematical methods for an ancient art](https://www.amazon.ca/Origami-Design-Secrets-Mathematical-Methods/dp/1568814364)

 #### See some related people ...
 [Henry Yip](https://henry-yip.github.io/), [Toby Lam](https://users.ox.ac.uk/~ball5935/)